-One of five firm lawyers to have clerked at the U.S. Supreme Court, Kevin Newsom is chair of the firm’s appellate group.
+One of four firm lawyers to have clerked at the U.S. Supreme Court, Kevin Newsom is chair of the firm’s appellate group.
 Before joining the firm, Kevin served as Alabama's Solicitor General, in which capacity he directed the State's litigation in the U.S. Supreme Court, the U.S. Courts of Appeals, and the Alabama Supreme Court.
 Kevin has argued four cases in the U.S. Supreme Court, filed amicus curiae briefs in many others, and authored numerous certiorari-stage briefs.
 Kevin has also argued more than 35 cases in the U.S. Courts of Appeals for the Second, Third, Fourth, Fifth, Sixth, Seventh, Tenth, Eleventh, and D.C.
 Circuits, as well as in state supreme and appellate courts and a Native American tribal appellate court.
 Finally, Kevin regularly briefs and argues critical motions in trial courts, as well as proceedings before the Judicial Panel on Multidistrict Litigation.

-In 2011, and then again in 2014, Chief Justice John Roberts appointed Kevin to the Advisory Committee on Appellate Rules, which studies and advises the Judicial Conference of the United States concerning amendments and improvements to the Federal Rules of Appellate Procedure.
+In 2011, and then again in 2014, Chief Justice John Roberts appointed Kevin to the Advisory Committee on Appellate Rules, which advises the Judicial Conference of the United States concerning amendments and improvements to the Federal Rules of Appellate Procedure.
 Kevin is one of only three private practitioners on the 10-person committee.

-Kevin served as a law clerk to Justice David H. Souter of the U.S. Supreme Court (2000-2001) and, before that, to Judge Diarmuid F. O'Scannlain of the U.S. Court of Appeals for the Ninth Circuit (1997-98).
+Kevin served as a law clerk to Justice David Souter of the U.S. Supreme Court (2000-2001) and, before that, to Judge Diarmuid O'Scannlain of the U.S. Court of Appeals for the Ninth Circuit (1997-98).
 Kevin received a B.A. from Samford University (1994), where he graduated summa cum laude and first in his class.
 Kevin received his J.D. from Harvard Law School (1997), where he graduated magna cum laude and served as an Articles Editor of the Harvard Law Review.

 Kevin is the author of "Setting Incorporationism Straight: A Reinterpretation of the Slaughter-House Cases," published in the Yale Law Journal.